fastalana/Pixel-Art-Maker/README.md

 # PixelArtMaker
-Create a single page app in Javascript where a user can create artistic designs.

 # How to Use the App
 1. Set the canvas size using the width and height input boxes.
 When you have selected your desired dimensions, click "submit".